zachary-moote-champlain/tech-journal/NET330/lab3-3.md

-# Lab 3-3 DHCP Server in PT
+# Lab 3-3 DHCP Server in PT (Will be updated ASAP)

 - How to create pools
 - Working with serverPool